TorXakis/userdocs/latest/_sources/Installation.rst.txt

    export APPIMAGE_EXTRACT_AND_RUN=1

 Most Docker installations do not permit the use of FUSE inside containers for security reasons.
-So running without FUSE is something you need to run an AppImage in a Docker container.
+So running without FUSE is required to run an AppImage in a Docker container.
 So just by setting the  above environment variable in the Docker container lets Docker still run the AppImage.